Kansas Sales Tax Guide 2025: Rates and Compliance

 Tax Line 785-368-8222

-The statewide Kansas sales tax rate is 6.5%.
-With local taxes added, the total velocity can reach up to 10, depending on the jurisdiction.
-For example, Wichita has a 1% local tax, so the total sales tax rate is 7.5%.
+The base sales tax rate in Kansas is 6.5%.
+With local taxes added, the total tax rate can reach 11.5%, depending on the jurisdiction.
+For example, Wichita has a 1% local tax (in Sedgwick County), so the total sales tax rate is 7.5%.

 To calculate Kansas sales tax, multiply the total sales tax rate by the purchase or sale amount.
 For a $100 sale in Wichita, the sales tax would be $100 x 7.5% = $7.50.